Hello there, my name is Susan.

 Shared stories help us forget our differences, and remember that no matter your ethnicity, gender, or social status, we know how it feels to love and be loved; we understand the pain of loss and betrayal; we long for the comfort of companionship.

-We create our identity when we tell create stories about ourselves and our place in the world, and can set us up for success or failure, for joy or anxiety, for fulfillment or frustration.
+We discover our identity when we create stories about ourselves and our place in the world, and can set us up for success or failure, for joy or anxiety, for fulfillment or frustration.

 So you want to know a little bit about me?